Our 2025 Annual Scientific Meeting

 Conveniently located on the subway line, this hotel features newly updated accommodations for a comfortable stay — rooms are limited, please book by April 11.

-NOTE!
-You may call the hotel call the hotel directly, toll-free at 1-800-CHELSEA (243-5732) or 416-595-1975 to reserve your room, using the identifier PAI042925 or email reservations at cstor.reservation@chelseatoronto.com
+You may also call the hotel call the hotel directly, toll-free at 1-800-CHELSEA (243-5732) or 416-595-1975 using the identifier PAI042925 or email reservations at cstor.reservation@chelseatoronto.com

 $229 / night*